fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/3_inheritance_and_variable_scope.md

 - [Module and Constant Interaction](#module-and-constant-interaction)

 ### Instance Variables
 Instance variables defined in the superclass are accessible in the sub class, so long as the relevant instance variables are initialised.
+Remember that this __is not inheritance__, but only only __access__.

+Instance variables are __not defined by the objects's class__ - they are simply __created when a value is assigned to them__.
+Because instance variables are not defined by a class, they are _unrelated_ to subclassing and the inheritance mechanism.
 ```
 class Animal
   def initialize(name)